Skip to main content

 We put each countertop oven through a series of tests to evaluate its cooking performance, consistency, ease of use, and ease of cleaning.

-We use each oven to cook five different recipes, including a roast chicken, chocolate chip cookies, frozen pizza, frozen french fries, and chili with cornbread biscuits.
+We use each oven to cook five different recipes: roast chicken, chocolate chip cookies, frozen pizza, frozen french fries, and chili with cornbread biscuits.
 This allows us to try out several different cooking functions, and we rate each recipe on how well it's cooked.

-Throughout the course of testing, we evaluate each oven on its ease of use.
-We consider things like its control panel, capacity, accessories, and app compatibility.
+Throughout testing, we evaluate each oven on its ease of use.
+We consider factors such as its control panel, capacity, accessories, and app compatibility.
 We also look for useful features like adjustable racks, preset cooking modes, and interior oven lights.

 During testing, we also clean each oven, noting whether the components are dishwasher-safe and how much effort is needed to clean each appliance.